liseda-lab/Supervised-SS/README.md

 ## The Toolkit

 Our toolkit receives a KG and a list of instance pairs with proxy similarity values and can: (1) identify the SAs that describe the KG entities (2) compute KG-based similarities according to different SAs and using different SSMs; (3) train supervised ML algorithms to learn a supervised semantic similarity according to the similarity proxy for which we want to tailor the similarity; (4) evaluate the supervised semantic similarity against a set of baselines.

+<img src="https://github.com/liseda-lab/Supervised-SS/blob/main/Framework.png"/>

 This framework is independent of the SAs, the specific implementation of KG-based similarity, and the ML algorithm employed in supervised learning.

-<img src="https://github.com/liseda-lab/Supervised-SS/blob/main/Framework.png"/>
+The input files, the SAs, the SSMs, and the algorithms to be used must be defined in the [config.py](https://github.com/liseda-lab/Supervised-SS/blob/main/config.py) config.py file.

 ## Datasets and Knowledge Graph